William P. Welsh: Early life and education

 William Peter Welsh was born to Bartholomew J. Welsh and Sara Ellen Cunningham King Welsh in Lexington, Kentucky.
 He was one of six children, four boys and two girls: an older brother, King; a sister, Agatha; Welsh; twins Barry and August (Gus); and Marguerite.

 Welsh attended Saint Paul's, a boys-only school taught by nuns.
 School for him started at 7:30 a.m. and he attended Mass each day before class.

-Welsh's father, Bartholomew, died of cancer following a three-year bout with an aneurism that finally burst.
-Welsh was three years old, when his father developed the aneurism.
+Welsh's father, Bartholomew, died of cancer following a three-year bout with an aneurysm that finally burst.
+Welsh was three years old, when his father developed the aneurysm.
 After his father's death, his mother Sara supported the children by living in boarding homes that belonged to relatives and friends so she could work and earn money.

 Welsh took his first job, a summer position at the Lexington Leader, at age 12 making $2 a week.
 His boss, Sam Roberts, fired him after the summer so he could return to school.
 At age 14, he started working at the Kaufman Clothing Company in Lexington where he was soon promoted and made $3 a week, and later $6.
 His boss at this store, Phil Strauss, would prove influential in his success as an artist.